How Schools Can Support Immigrant Students and Families

 • posting welcome signs and messages of support on doors in multiple languages

-• making statements of support available online.
+• making statements of support available online in multiple languages

 Other kinds of outreach